Stochastic coalescence in logarithmic time: Super-logarithmic lower bound for the uniform process

 \subsection{Quantifying the convexity correction in the recursion for $F_t$}

-Examine the recursion established in Lemma~\ref{lem:FG-evol}.
-In order to derive lower bounds on the $F_t$'s, we recognize the second factor in the r.h.s.\ of~\eqref{eq:FG-evol} as a weighted arithmetic mean of two evaluations of $G_t$.
+Examine the recursion established in Lemma~\ref{lemFG-evol}.
+In order to derive lower bounds on the~$F_t$'s, we recognize the second factor in the right-hand side of (\ref {eqFG-evol}) as a weighted arithmetic mean of two evaluations of $G_t$.
 Recalling that $G_t$ is a convex combination of negative exponentials, we will now estimate the ``convexity correction'' between $G_t$ and its weighted mean.
-It is precisely this increment which will allow us to show that $G_t$ rises toward 1 at a nontrivial rate, as the following lemma demonstrates:
+It is precisely this increment which will allow us to show that $G_t$ rises toward 1 at a nontrivial rate, as the following lemma demonstrates. \begin{lemma} Suppose after $t$ rounds $\kappa_t \geq2$ and let $\epsilon_t = 1 - G_t(\frac{1}{2})$ and $\kappa^* = (1-\epsilon_t/2) \kappa_t$.
+Then